 DevOps teams function under a very high level of coordination which erases the boundaries between different roles defined as part of the “One” team.
-The idea is that everyone contributes across the software delivery value chain.
+The idea is that everyone contributes to the software delivery value chain.
 Everyone is responsible for quality.
 Deployment engineers can add test cases if needed, Dev can configure deployment if needed and QA can configure automation test cases.

-Continuous testing is a pre-cursor to an effective Continuous delivery process.
+Continuous testing is a precursor to an effective Continuous delivery process.

 This really is the cornerstone we need to achieve - "Speed, "Quality" and "Agility".
 We need to: